magda-io/magda-config/README.md

 - Sign up for an API key on Facebook or Google, and put your client secret in terraform.tfvars and your client id in [values.yaml](./chart/values.yaml) to enable signing in via OAuth.
 - Configure an SMTP server in terraform.tfvars and [values.yaml](./chart/values.yaml) and switch the `correspondence` flag to true in order to be able to send emails from the app.
 - Set `scssVars` in [values.yaml](./chart/values.yaml) to change the colours
-- Ask us questions on https://spectrum.chat/magda
+- Ask us questions on https://github.com/magda-io/magda/discussions
 - Send us an email at contact@magda.io to tell us about your new Magda server.

+You might also be interested in [our tutorial repo](https://github.com/magda-io/magda-brown-bag) which will not only help you to get familiar with more advanced configuration but also give you a quick registry API tour.

 ## FAQ
 ### How do I make myself an admin?